-Surgeons also use laser surgery to remove the prostate tissue.
+Surgeons can also use laser surgery to remove the prostate tissue.
 It works just as well as a TURP, but isn't available in every hospital.

 This operation is also for men with a non cancerous (benign) swelling of the prostate, also called benign prostatic hypertrophy (BPH).

 Before the procedure

 You have the operation as an inpatient in hospital.
 You stay in hospital for 2 or 3 days.